Why Isn’t My Social Story Working?

 I’ve seen lots of social stories that would make me feel super bummed if I was on the receiving end of hearing them, especially several times a day.
-These are the ones that sound preachy, make the child feel bad about the negative effects of their behaviour or puts responsibility on them for the way other people feel.
+These are the ones that sound preachy, make the person feel bad about the negative effects of their behaviour or puts responsibility on them for the way other people feel.
 Social stories should be positive and encouraging.

 15. Are your pictures too specific?
 Or not specific enough?

 You want the images to be identifiable but not so specific that you’re locked into a particular colour or brand or style or location.
-Going the other way, images that are too generic will make it harder for the child to make the connection between the story and themselves.
+Going the other way, images that are too generic will make it harder for the reader to make the connection between the story and themselves.
 Finding that sweet spot in the middle is really tricky.

 16. Is there a mismatch between the pictures and words?

 Remember that for a lot of kids with autism, visual processing happens quicker than auditory processing so they’re probably looking at the images long before you get to that part of the story.
 They may not even hear some of what you’re saying, instead looking ahead or thinking about the pictures.
 This can be a problem if those pictures on their own are sending a different message than the words.

 Take this example, that comes from a social story a friend was using.

 The text says “It’s okay to cry when you’re sad.
 The crying will stop.”
 The message from the images alone however is more like “stop being sad”.

 How are you using the story?